-Remember that if your time capsule adventure plans for a retrieval in only a few months or even years, a smaller thermos or vacuum jar will suffice.
+Remember that if your time capsule adventure plans for retrieval in only a few months or even years, a smaller thermos or vacuum jar will suffice.
 This still assumes it is protected under a hollow rock/log.
 But a fully stainless steel time capsule or polyethylene container is necessary for an extended retrieval time.
 That enclosure is discussed more on Selecting Your Time Capsule page.

 Regardless of your capsule’s size, you must also protect its contents.
 This is what to do.

 Consider 1) environmental extremes and 2) length of placement when selecting your “keep-sake” articles.
 To avoid overheating the internal space, you should seek a drop-site that is in constant shade.
-Placement that avoids wet ground is very important.
-Weather extremes over multiple years, may affect capsule contents when stored above ground.
-Other common sense solutions for these issues mean that you should:
+Placement that avoids wet ground is crucial.
+Weather extremes over multiple years may affect capsule contents when stored above ground.
+Other common-sense solutions for these issues mean that you should:

 -Choose practical items.

 -Question how each item in your capsule may be affected by extremes of temperature.

 -Avoid gummed labels and anything that could melt, leak, or deteriorate because of heat or cold.

 -Include no plants or vegetation